 What is herpes zoster (shingles)?

-When someone has recovered from chickenpox, the varicella-zoster virus can stay inactive in some of the nerves in the body.
+After someone has recovered from chickenpox, the varicella-zoster virus can stay inactive in the body.
 If the inactive virus later becomes active again, it causes shingles.
-Shingles can lead to skin infections, nerve pain, and hearing or vision problems.
+Shingles usually presents as a painful rash on 1 side of the face or body.
+People can also have fever, headache, chills, upset stomach, and nerve pain.
+Rarely, hearing or vision problems can develop if the shingles outbreak affects the nerves on the face.

 I have shingles.
 Can it make it harder for me to become pregnant?